International Space Station: Kibō

+Kibō (きぼう), also known as the Japanese Experiment Module, is Japan's research facility on the ISS.
+It is the largest single module on the ISS, consisting of a pressurized lab, an exposed facility for conducting experiments in the space environment, two storage compartments, and a robotic arm.
+Attached to the Harmony module, Kibō was assembled in space over three Space Shuttle missions: STS-123, STS-124 and STS-127.

 Cupola

 The Cupola is an ESA-built observatory module of the ISS.
 Its name derives from the Italian word cupola, which means "dome".
 Its seven windows are used to conduct experiments, dockings and observations of Earth.
 It was launched aboard Space Shuttle mission STS-130 on 8 February 2010 and attached to the Tranquility (Node 3) module.
-With the Cupola attached, ISS assembly reached 85 percent completion.
+With the Cupola attached, ISS assembly reached 85 per cent completion.
 The Cupola's central window has a diameter of 80 cm.